transcending1/Review/admin/subpage/modules/module_doc/Random Forest Regression.md

 ### 3.n_estimators
-+ Description

-The number of trees in the forest.
+'The number of trees in the forest.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |